DawnGroveStudios/GodotLogger/README.md

 ```

 # Command line args
-Providing these to your command line if you want to override defaults
+Provide these to your command line if you want to override defaults
 ```
 log-level=error
 use-isotime=true